 Any student found in violation of the Sexual Misconduct Policy will be assigned a formal sanction, ranging from a university reprimand to dismissal from the university.
 Furthermore, most of these individuals will also be assigned one or more educational sanctions.
 The university may also restrict a respondent from contacting specific individuals, going to particular campus locations or participating in certain events or organization.
 A more complete list of actions/outcomes possible in individual student discipline cases can be found here.

-The anticipated duration of a sexual misconduct investigation is approximately 45 calendar days following notification of the allegations, but the actual duration of each investigation may vary depending on the complexity of the investigation, the severity and extent of the allegations, the number of witnesses, and the possibility of interruption by break periods.
-OSCR estimates issuing a final decision within 30 calendar days of the conclusion of the investigation.
+The anticipated duration of a sexual misconduct investigation is approximately 40 business days following notification of the allegations, but the actual duration of each investigation may vary depending on the complexity of the investigation, the severity and extent of the allegations, the number of witnesses, and the possibility of interruption by break periods.
+OSCR estimates issuing a final decision within 35 business days of the conclusion of the investigation.

 Throughout the process, both the complainant and the respondent have the right to receive email notification of the charges, to respond to those charges, to identify witnesses and provide relevant information, to review and to comment on the results of the investigation within a specified time period, to receive a timely written decision, and to appeal that decision.
 In addition, both the complainant and the respondent may have an advisor of their choice accompany them to any meeting with the Office for Student Conflict Resolution staff and may choose not to answer any question during the investigation.

 For the complete student conduct protocol for complaint resolution pertaining to a violation of the Sexual Misconduct Policy, please see here.